Overview

 ⚠️ Important

-You’ll need to whitelist your IP or adding access to all IPs by adding 0.0.0.0/0 to the whitelist rule, to be able to access the endpoint, since the Environment access is disabled by default.
+- You’ll need to whitelist your IP or add access to all IPs by adding 0.0.0.0/0 to the whitelist rule, to be able to access the endpoint, since the Environment access is disabled by default.

 Installing Prometheus